 - 1. All players are eligible to catch a pass. - 2.
 There is no diving while running with the ball.
 A receiver may dive to catch a ball.
-A defensive player may dive for to try to remove a flag. - 3.
-A runner may pass the ball backward or lose player possession by a fumble at any time except if intentionally thrown out-of-bounds to conserve time or to avoid being deflagged/tagged. - 4.
-A backward pass or fumble which touches the ground between the goal lines is dead at the spot where it touches the ground and belongs to the last team in possession unless lost on downs. - 5.
-A backward pass or fumble that goes out-of-bounds between the goal lines belongs to the team last in possession at the out-of-bounds spot.
-If out-of-bounds behind a goal line, it is a touchback or safety. - 6.
-If an offensive player fumbles the ball prior to reaching the end zone and the ball lands in the end zone, the offensive team shall retain possession at the spot of the fumble. - A. A forward fumble out-of-bounds between the goal lines comes back to the spot where the last team in possession lost the ball.

-- 7. A forward pass is illegal: - A. If the passer's foot is on or beyond the line of scrimmage. - B. If intentionally thrown to the ground or out-of-bounds to save loss of yardage.
-EXCEPTION It is legal for a player positioned directly behind the snapper to conserve time by intentionally throwing the ball forward to the ground immediately after receiving the snap that has neither been muffed nor touched the ground. - C. If there is more than one forward pass per down. - 8.
+A defensive player may dive for to try to remove a flag. - 2.
+A runner may pass the ball backward or lose player possession by a fumble at any time except if intentionally thrown out-of-bounds to conserve time or to avoid being deflagged/tagged. - 3.
+A backward pass or fumble which touches the ground between the goal lines is dead at the spot where it touches the ground and belongs to the last team in possession unless lost on downs. - 4.
+A backward pass or fumble that goes out-of -bounds between the goal lines belongs to the team last in possession at the out-of -bounds spot.
+If out-of bounds behind a goal line, it is a touchback or safety. - 5.
+If an offensive player fumbles the ball prior to reaching the end zone and the ball lands in the end zone, the offensive team shall retain possession at the spot of the fumble. - 5a.
+A forward fumble out-of-bounds between the goal lines comes back to the spot where the team list in possession lost the ball. - 6.
+A forward pass is illegal: - A. If the passer's foot is on or beyond the line of scrimmage. - B. If intentionally thrown to the ground or out-of-bounds to save loss of yardage. - C. If there is more than one forward pass per down. - 7.
 The line of scrimmage remains throughout the play.
-A team may advance the ball across the line of scrimmage by backwards passes or runs, and then backwards pass the ball behind the line for a forward pass attempt. - 9.
-If a player attempts a catch or intercept while in the air, the player must contact the ground inbounds with the ball in his/her possession prior to touching out-of-bounds, unless an opponent's contact causes him/her to first touch out-of-bounds. - A. If one foot first lands in-bounds and the receiver has possession and control of the ball, it is a catch or interception although a subsequent step or fall takes the receiver out-of-bounds. - B. A loss of ball simultaneously with returning to the ground is not a catch or interception. - 10.
-A player may, while jumping in the air to attempt a catch, may pass (tip) the ball forward provided he/she has not touched the ground yet. - 11.
+A team may advance the ball across the line of scrimmage by backwards passes or runs, and then backwards pass the ball behind the line for a forward pass attempt. - 8.
+If a player attempts a catch or intercept while in the air, the player must contact the ground inbounds with the ball in his/her possession prior to touching out-of-bounds, unless an opponent's contact causes him/her to first touch out-of-bounds. - A. If one foot first lands in-bounds and the receiver has possession and control of the ball, it is a catch or interception although a subsequent step or fall takes the receiver out-of-bounds. - B. A loss of ball simultaneously with returning to the ground is not a catch or interception. - 9.
+A player may, while jumping in the air to attempt a catch, may pass (tip) the ball forward provided he/she has not touched the ground yet. - 10.
 Pass Interference Contact that interferes with an eligible receiver who is beyond the line of scrimmage is pass interference unless it occurs when 2 or more eligible receivers make a simultaneous and bona fide attempt to reach, catch, or bat a pass. - A. Offensive Pass Interference after the ball is snapped, and until a receiver has touched it, there shall be no offensive pass interference beyond the line of scrimmage.